 I have here a huge list of various types of non-verbal communication.
-Whilst my website is largely about verbal communication in couple relationships, it would be incomplete without a page on the non-verbal stuff.
+Whilst my website is largely about verbal communication in couples relationships, it would be incomplete without a page on the non-verbal stuff.

 Nonverbal communication is most often linked with talking and more importantly - listening.
-Your listening skills - and therefore your responding skills - will hugely improve, if you supplement listening with observing someone's body language and other non-verbal communication.
+Your listening skills - and therefore your responding skills - will hugely improve if you supplement listening with observing someone's body language and other non-verbal communication.